 Studies have identified a risk of coffee raising a person’s serum cholesterol levels, although it may depend on the brewing method.
 Unfiltered coffee and French press coffee may raise cholesterol levels, while instant coffee and filter coffee are less likely to affect them.

-- Espresso: This type of coffee has about half the amount of the diterpenes found in unfiltered coffee.
+- Espresso: This type of coffee has about half the amount of diterpenes found in unfiltered coffee.
 Because people generally drink small servings of espresso, it will likely have little effect on cholesterol.

 - Filtered coffee: It likely has little effect on cholesterol.
 However, research on this type of coffee is not consistent.

-Other beverages, such as energy drinks, also have high levels of caffeine.
+Some other beverages, such as energy drinks, also have high levels of caffeine.

 Risks from drug interactions